AmeerTaweel/the-anime-database/README.md

 # TADB - The Anime Database

-Online database of information about Japanese Anime, made with Vue.js, iView and Bootstrap.
+Online database of information about Japanese Anime, made with Vue.js and Bootstrap.

 ## Features